pietvanzoen/piet.me/notes/recordings/2017-07-05-heartbeats.md

   The midwife explains the sounds we're hearing.
 A heartbeat of 150 beats per minute.

-  Heartbeats continue as we talk and listen in awe.
+  Heartbeats continue as we talk and listen.

 ---